trstlabs/intento/docs/docs/using-flows/icq.md

 | `query_type`       | `string`                                   | The type of query to perform (e.g., `store/bank/key`, `store/staking/key`).               |
 | `query_key`        | `string`                                   | The key in the store to query (e.g., `stakingtypes.GetValidatorKey(validatorAddressBz)`). |

 For example, the `query_type` can be `store/bank/key` or `store/staking/key`.
 The `query_key` is the key in the store to query, such as `stakingtypes.GetValidatorKey(validatorAddressBz)`.
-The generation of query keys is abstracted in the TriggerPortal frontend.
+The generation of query keys is abstracted in the Intento Portal frontend.

 ```proto
 // Config for using interchain queries